The 5 most collectible quartz watches to annoy the snobsMitchell Barber

 In a nutshell – if you’re ignoring quartz, you’re missing out.
 So, in the interest of expanding your horological horizons, here’s our list of the five most collectible quartz watches.

 F.P.
 Journe Élégante

-Let’s face it, there is no shortage of Royal Oaks in this world.
-They have been in production since the early ‘70s and have had countless references spanning different sizes, materials, colours, and complications.
+Let’s face it, there’s no shortage of Royal Oaks in this world.
+They have been in production since the early ‘70s and have had countless references spanning different sizes, materials, colours and complications.
 That said, there has never been a point in the Audemars Piguet Royal Oak’s history where they have not been collectible, or sold for extravagant prices.
 Despite being created as a reaction against the quartz crisis, quartz has of course found its way into plenty of the Royal Oak models with smaller cases, with or without extravagant diamond placement.
-A lot of these quartz references have been designed with women in mind, however there are plenty of the 33mm models which make great unisex options.
-Depending on the condition and case materials, a quartz Royal Oak in 33mm can go for anywhere between AU$10,000 – 60,000.
+A lot of these quartz references have been designed with women in mind, however there are plenty of the 33mm models that make great unisex options.
+Depending on the condition and case materials, a quartz Royal Oak in 33mm can go for anywhere between AU$10,000 – $60,000.